VarnaScelestus/RoR2/EphemeralCoins/README.md

 ## Known Issues

+- Lunar Reroller won't let you reroll if you've already bought the entire store, even if the config is set to refresh the lineup.
-- None, but very little multiplayer testing has been done.
+- Very little multiplayer testing has been done.
 Please report any bugs on [Github](https://github.com/VarnaScelestus/RoR2).

 ## Todo

-- Fix compatibility with [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/) which was broken by 2.0.0's codebase refactor.
+- [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/) compatibility is iffy and needs more testing.

 ## Credits